Updates (October 2025 to December 2025)

 How is it useful?

-These charts provide insights into the vulnerable APIs, services, and domains, using which you can set up Custom Policies for protection.
+These charts provide insights into vulnerable APIs, services, and domains, enabling you to set up Custom Policies for protection.